andreasstamos/ntuaflix/cli-client/documentation.md

 ## `searchname`

-Searches for peoples that their name contains a given string.
+Searches for People that their name contains a given string.
 Requires authentication.

 **Usage**: